jazz-community/work-item-command-line/README.md

 Example:
     @link_affects_requirement=https://clm.example.com:9443/rm/resources/_848a30e315524069854f55e1d35a402d|https://clm.example.com:9443/rm/resources/_6c96bedb0e9a490494273eefc6e1f7c5

-Please note that the link "Associate Work Item" between a change set and the work item can only be created by the SCM component.
+Please note that the link "Associate Work Item" between a change set and the work item can only be created by the SCM component and therefore not by the WCL.
 The link created here is the looser CLM link.
 Create the work item change set link using the SCM command line.

 #### Build result Links
 Links from a work item to a build result in the same repository.